bluearth/appfxn-assignment-01/README.md

 ## Solution Summary

-Here we demonstrate a simple React app to demonstrate:
+Here we demonstrate a simple React app to show:

 - The use of Google Map's Place Autocomplete API to obtain place search suggestion.
-- The use of Redux and Redux Thunk to manage React application state.
+- The use of Redux and Redux Thunk to manage React application state, in this case user's search history.
-- The use of Material UI's component and styling framework as Google Map Controls
+- The use of Material UI's component and styling framework as Google Map Controls.

-The following is the component hierarchy for the app.
-For simplicity, some utility components like Google Map Wrapper component aren't shown here.
+The following diagram is the component hierarchy.
+For simplicity, some utility components like Google Map Wrapper component are omitted.

 ```